Eduard Hermann (race walker)

 Eduard Hermann (10 July 1887 – 8 February 1960) was an Estonian race walker and boxer.
 He started his career after placing first in a test event held in Riga, where he was selected to compete for the Russian Empire at the 1912 Summer Olympics.
-There he competed in the men's 10 kilometres walk though dropped out in the race.
+There he competed in the men's 10 kilometres walk, though he dropped out in the race.
 After the 1912 Summer Games, he set an Estonian national record in the event.
 Outside of sport, he fought for Russia during World War I and was captured as a prisoner of war in the German Empire.

 He was released and competed for Estonia at the 1920 Summer Olympics in the men's 10 kilometres walk and men's 3000 metres walk, though he was eventually disqualified in both events due to a loss of contact with the road.
 In the same year, he became the national champion and held another national record.

 After his race walking career, he became a middleweight boxer and was the first Estonian to write about boxing history and its rules.
 He later immigrated to Australia in 1926 for an agricultural job and later worked as a farmer until his death in 1960.